Parents are always SO excited when their baby can finally start eating solid food for the first time.

 It’s VERY important to learn from the very start the different hazards you might face when it comes to feeding your baby finger foods.

-We know this isn’t a subject most parents want to discuss because it’s scary and not fun.
+I know this isn’t a subject most parents want to discuss because it’s scary and not fun.

 BUT it is VERY VITAL to know what these hazards are so that parents know how to avoid them.